AdamGetbags/defiLlamaAPI/README.md

-# defiLlammaAPI
+# defiLlamaAPI
-Get DeFi data using the DeFiLlamma API
+Get DeFi data using the DeFiLlama API